Because of the Rabbit (2019)

 "The many strands of Emma's story, shaped by her self-reflection, courage, and kindness, converge in the satisfying conclusion.
 Lord, who wrote the Newbery Honor Book Rules (2006), uses clear, straightforward sentences to relate experiences in ways that speak directly to children."
 Booklist

 "Home-schooled by her mother, young Emma is very close to her parents and brother.
-But now [her] life is changing.
-Emma decides to quit home schooling and enter the fifth grade.
-[She] learns about honesty, integrity, and friendship when she finds a lost rabbit and starts school for the first time.
+But now Emma's life is changing.
+She decides to quit home schooling and enter the fifth grade.
+She learns about honesty, integrity, and friendship when she finds a lost rabbit and starts school for the first time.
 Emma and her [family's] Franco-American heritage [is] a rarity in children's literature.
 Delightful."
 Kirkus Reviews

 "A timely story which hits on current social issues in an honest and believable manner."
 School Library Journal